cs50/cs50.readthedocs.io/code.md

 Second, if you are absolutely sure that you are typing the command exactly as it should be and you are still receiving a `command not found` notification, please make sure:

-1. Your input method does not introduce special characters
+* Your input method does not introduce special characters.
-2. Your Codespace is not currently in Recovery mode
+* Your codespace is not currently in recovery mode.
-3. You are using a Codespace provided by CS50
+* You are using a codespace provided by CS50.

-### Codespaces run into Recovery mode
+### Codespaces run into recovery mode

-Occasionally, your codespace might run into a "Recovery mode" due to service outage, a container creation error, or the `.devcontainer.json` had been modified incorrectly.
+Occasionally, your codespace might run into a "recovery mode" due to service outage, a container creation error, or the `.devcontainer.json` had been modified incorrectly.
 Most CS50 commands, such as `check50` and `submit50`, will not work and you can't compile your code using CS50 libraries.

 In recovery mode, your terminal prompt would look like: